LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/studio.rst

 You must create code to:

-A. Select the crew,
+A. Select the crew.
-B. Perform critical mission calculations,
+B. Perform critical mission calculations.
 C. Determine the fuel required for launch.

 Select the Crew